-For comparison, we must re-implement existing methods for the task of multi-label classification because most methods~\cite{zhang2021dodnet, Dmitriev_2019_CVPR, fang2020multiorgan} were proposed for the task of multi-organ segmentation.
-We have compared our method with DoDNet~\cite{zhang2021dodnet} (more precisely, with its controller) since it was one of the most recent works in this area.
-Predominant semi-supervised methods such as FixMatch~\cite{sohn2020fixmatch} were compared as well.
-We have also justified the superiority of our method to the multi-network strategy~\cite{lu2021taskology} (\textit{one-model-one-task}) in \S\ref{sec:hypothesis}.
-In addition, we set an upper-bound performance using fully labeled datasets as a strong reference in Tables~\ref{tab:full_results_chexpert}--\ref{tab:full_results_chestxray}.
-Finally, we benchmark our method against the state-of-the-art methods~\cite{ Kim_2021_CVPR, seyyedkalantari2020chexclusion,guendel2018learning,wang2019thorax,guan2018multi,baltruschat2019comparison,ma2019multi} on ChestXray (\S\ref{sec:sota} and Appendix~\S\ref{sec:chestxray_benchmarks}).

-We choose DenseNet121~\cite{huang2017densely} as the backbone.
-All experiments run 64 epochs and utilize Adam optimizer~\cite{kinga2015method} with an initial learning rate of 2$e$-4.
+\textbf{\textit{Baseline \& implementation.}} We compare our method with \textit{three} types of baselines: 1) the multi-network strategy~\cite{lu2021taskology} (\textit{one-model-one-task}), 2) multi-source learning algorithms \cite{chen2019med3d,zhang2021dodnet}, and 3) SOTA algorithm \cite{Kim_2021_CVPR,hermoza2020region,ma2020multilabel,taslimi2022swinchex,xiao2022delving} on NIH ChestX-ray14 and Standard CheXpert.
+For a fair comparison, we choose DenseNet121 as the backbone.
+All experiments run 64 epochs and utilize Adam optimizer with an initial learning rate of 2$e$-4.
 We reduce the learning rate by a factor of 2.0 on the plateau with 5 steps of patience.
 Early stopping patience is set to be 10 epochs.
 The pseudo-label threshold $\tau$ and the sharpen temperature $t$ are 0.5 and 4.0, respectively.
-Ablation study of the sharpen temperature $t$ is provided in \tableautorefname~\ref{tab:sharpen_temperature}.